mozilla/open-innovation-curriculum/personal-leadership/content.md

 ##### Facilitation Workflow

-Articulate to your group this message: "A key element of leadership is consciously thinking about what you are good at, what you need to work on."
+> <i class="fa fa-magic"></i> Articulate to your group this message: "A key element of leadership is consciously thinking about what you are good at, what you need to work on."

 Review through the stages of growth as displayed on the slide: 'Unconsciously Unskilled' to 'Unconsciously Skilled', and give a personal example of how that can be understood.